vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 ## The problem

-On EFF's Action Center Platform, users register for an account using their e-mail address.
-We require each email addresse to be unique - if an email address is already taken by another user, registration should fail.
+On EFF's Action Center Platform, users register for an account using their email address.
+We require each email address to be unique - if an email address is already taken by another user, registration should fail.

 This created a problem for us: let's say an attacker wanted to know if alice@example.com was an EFF supporter.
-They could visit the app and attempt to register a new account with the email addresse alice@example.com.
+They could visit the app and attempt to register a new account with the email address 'alice@example.com'.
 If their registration failed, they would know alice@example.com was already a user.

 ![Screenshot of the user registration page with bad email privacy setup.
 Users see an error message letting them know the email they tried to register is already taken.](/images/signup-bad-privacy.png){:class='center'}
 *__Bad:__ Visitors can figure out which email addresses are registered with the Action Center.*{:class='caption'}

 A better approach is to show the same message to all users who attempt to register: a prompt to check their inbox for a confirmation message.

-If the e-mail address isn't registered yet, we'll send an email with confirmation instructions.
+Behind the seens, we'll check if the email address is available.
+If so, we'll send an email with confirmation instructions.

-If the e-mail address is already taken, we'll send a notice that another visitor attempted to register with that address.
+If the email address is already taken, we'll send a notice that another visitor attempted to register with that address.
 We'll also send a password reset link in case the user simply forgot about their existing account and attempted to register a second time.

-Because the messages are sent by email, only the owner of that e-mail address can find out if the address is registered.
+Because the messages are sent by email, only the owner of that email address can find out if the address is registered.

 ![Screenshot of the user registration page with a better email privacy setup.
 After attempting to register, users see a message that says, "A message with the confirmation link has been sent to your email address."](/images/signup-good-privacy.png){:class='center'}
-*__Good:__ Only the owner of an e-mail address can figure out if it's already been registered.*{:class='caption'}
+*__Good:__ Only the owner of an email address can figure out if it's already been registered.*{:class='caption'}

 ## Devise's default behavior